bithabib/flash_ssd_simulator_web/README.md

 Click [here](https://schoolofthought.tech/templates/flash_memory.html) to dive into the Flash SSD Simulation and explore its interactive features.
 Gain insights into the intricate processes and components involved in the operation of a Flash SSD.

+## Write:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When data is written to an SSD, the process involves creating a logical address that contains information about the uploaded files or programs requiring storage.
+This logical address is then mapped to a corresponding physical address, which specifies the specific physical page and block where the data is stored.
+The mapping table holds the information that facilitates this logical-to-physical address translation.
+Throughout the write process, data is written in increments of the page size.
+As a result, even if a write operation only modifies a single byte, an entire page is written.
+This phenomenon, where more data is written than actually required, is known as write amplification.

 ## Read:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Upload a file to the simulator and observe the read operation in action.
-Gain insights into how the SSD retrieves data from the flash memory cells and transfers it to the system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The SSD read process involves receiving a logical address request, mapping it to a corresponding physical address using a mapping table, retrieving the data from the specified physical page and block in the NAND flash memory, and transferring the data to the requesting application or operating system.

-## Write:
+## Update
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Experience the write operation by uploading a file to the simulator.
-Understand how the SSD stores data in its flash memory cells and organizes it efficiently for quick retrieval.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NAND-flash memory operates with a specific constraint: a page can be written to only if it is in the "free" state.
+When data needs to be changed or updated, the process involves a series of steps known as "read-modify-write."
+First, the content of the target page is copied into an internal register.
+Then, the required modifications are made to the data, and the updated version is stored in a different "free" page.
+This "read-modify-write" operation occurs because the data cannot be updated in-place within the original page.
+Consequently, the "free" page, which is a separate and available page, is used to store the updated data.
+Once the new data has been successfully persisted to the drive, the original page is marked as "stale," indicating that it contains outdated information.
+The stale page remains in this state until it is eventually erased, and its space becomes available to be used for future write operations.
+The "read-modify-write" process and the write amplification phenomenon described earlier are factors that affect the performance and lifespan of SSDs.
+Careful management of write operations and garbage collection techniques are employed to optimize SSD performance and ensure its long-term reliability.

 ## Garbage Collection:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Garbage collection erases outdated data in SSDs, ensuring efficient write processing.
+Our simulator traces stale data, which can be deleted manually or after a set time.
+This optimizes SSD performance and maximizes usable capacity.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Witness the intelligent garbage collection process in action.
+Witness the intelligent garbage collection process in action.
 Learn how the SSD manages free space by reclaiming invalid or deleted data, ensuring optimal utilization of the flash memory.
 1. Mark-and-Sweep: This is one of the simplest and most basic garbage collection algorithms.
 It works by traversing the object graph, starting from a set of root objects, and marking all reachable objects.
 Then, it sweeps through the memory, deallocating any objects that were not marked.

 2. Stop-and-Copy: This algorithm divides the memory into two halves: the "from" space and the "to" space.
 It starts by marking all reachable objects, and then it copies the live objects from the "from" space to the "to" space, updating all references accordingly.
 After the copying is complete, the roles of the two spaces are swapped, and the process repeats.